-We further investigated the climate modes driving the MHWs over these two regions.
-It is observed that the long-term persistence of MHWs in the western Indian Ocean region is associated with the background SST warming primarily identified with the Indian Ocean basin-wide warming (IOB) and also the El Niño, IOD, and NAO.
 For the north Bay of Bengal MHWs, the longer duration of these events is linked to the IOB, El Niño, and NAO.
-Earlier studies have pointed that El Niño, IOD and IOB are major contributors to anomalous warm SST events in the tropical ocean (Holbrook et al., 2019).
+Earlier studies have pointed out that El Niño, IOD and IOB are major contributors to anomalous warm SST events in the tropical ocean (Holbrook et al., 2019).
 Notably, the SST trend due to global warming is manifested through the increased number of MHW events.

 We investigated the seasonal climatology of MHW metrics in both the selected regions.
-For the western Indian Ocean region, it is found that all the MHWs metrics have a double peak in the seasonal climatology during March and September months.
-The highest number of western Indian Ocean MHWs events occur in October.
-For the north Bay of Bengal, all the metrics show high variability during February or May.
-The highest number of north Bay of Bengal MHWs events occur during May and October months (12 and 14 events, respectively).
-Interestingly, these two months (May and October) are when the cyclones are active in the Bay of Bengal.
+For the western Indian Ocean region, it is found that all the MHWs metrics (except for the MHW events) have a double peak in the seasonal climatology during March and September months.
+The highest number of western Indian Ocean MHW events occur during May, August, and October.
+As compared to the MHWs in the western Indian Ocean, the MHWs in the north Bay of Bengal are short-lived, and the cumulative intensity and the area covered are smaller.
+The MHWs in the north Bay of Bengal do not exhibit large seasonal variation in the duration and cumulative intensity.
+The highest number of north Bay of Bengal MHWs events occur during May, June, and October months (14, 14 and 15 events, respectively).
+Interestingly, these months (May, early June, and October) are when the cyclones are active in the Bay of Bengal.
 Warm SSTs set an ideal precondition for cyclones, and it is hence necessary to closely monitor the basin to understand how these MHWs are interacting with the cyclones.

 Focusing on the factors influencing the genesis of MHWs events in the tropical Indian Ocean, the results here show that in the western Indian Ocean region, MHWs are formed due to a relaxation of winds prior to the event.
 This tranquility in the winds is making the SST rise through two ways-through a decrease in the evaporative cooling at the ocean surface, and through a weakened transport of the heat by ocean currents.
 Apart from this, increased solar heating of the ocean surface due to reduced cloud cover also helps the formation of a warm pool in the western Indian Ocean region.
 We find that solar insolation plays a major role in MHW genesis from ocean mixed layer heat budget analysis.
 The reduced upward latent heat flux and zonal heat advection are the other major contributors.
 Interestingly, we observe an occurrence of cold SST (north of the western Indian Ocean region) region 35~40 days prior to western Indian Ocean MHWs and a relatively low SST gradient.
 This low SST gradient and cold pool may be the reason for the weakening of cross-equatorial flow.
-The genesis of MHWs in the Tasman Sea and China's marginal seas also had a similar role of ocean dynamics (Oliver et al., 2017, Yao et al., 2020).
+The genesis of MHWs in the Tasman Sea and China's marginal seas also had a similar role in ocean dynamics (Oliver et al., 2017, Yao et al., 2020).